Scymnus frontalis

-Scymnus frontalis is a species of beetle in the family Coccinellidae.
-It is found in southern Britain.
+Scymnus frontalis, the angle-spotted ladybird, is a species of beetle in the family Coccinellidae.
+It is found in from Europe (including southern Britain) east to China (Fujian, Hebei, Shandong, Xinjian).

+Description

+Adults reach a length of about 2.7-2.9 mm.
+Males have a red head and a anterolateral yellowish red spot and yellowish red anterior margin.
+Females have a black head and pronotum.
+The elytron of both sexes is black with two yellowish red spots.

+Biology

 They feed on aphids and live in low growing vegetation.
 They are typically 2.6 to 3.2 mm in length.